 - Cost Accountant

 - Tax Specialist

 - Investment Banker

 - Asset Manager

 - Tax Auditor

 We hope that this blog provided you with insightful analysis of the CA course and the process of pursuing the CA after graduation.
-If you are uncertain about where you should pursue a CA course from, the AI-enabled algorithm at Leverage Edu can help you select an ideal program that can guide you in tackling the challenging path of a CA.
+If you are uncertain about where you should pursue a CA course from or looking forward to studying other accountant courses, then AI-enabled algorithm at Leverage Edu can help you select an ideal program that can guide you in tackling the challenging path of a CA.